ananyajoshi0707/twachic/README.md

-# 🧴✨ Twachic – AI-Powered Skin Health Checker
+# 🧴✨ Twachic – AI-Powered Skin Health Analyzer

 **Twachic** is a smart web-based AI skin analyzer that helps users **detect common skin issues** like acne, pigmentation, and dryness.
 It uses  the **Gemini API** to provide **personalized skincare suggestions**.
 Just upload a photo — and let AI guide your glow!